-Despite being one of the smallest countries in South America, Ecuador is one of the most diverse, with a rich geographical landscape supporting one of the world’s highest rates of biodiversity.
+Despite being one of the smallest countries in South America, Ecuador has one of the world’s highest rates of biodiversity.

 The country is split into four regions; the pacific coastal region that includes the most populous city of Guayaquil, the high Andes that run down the centre, and the Amazonia, where the Amazon jungle still supports a number of indigenous tribes, despite the continuing exploitation of oil reserves.
 Finally of course there are the Galapagos Islands, one of the great natural wonders of the world.

 The capital city, Quito serves as the base for our volunteers in Ecuador.
 It is a cosmopolitan city, drawing together the country’s different cultures and indigenous people in a city of over 2 million people.
 At an elevation of 2,850m you might feel the attitude at first and the weather will offer four seasons in one day, with a delightful and generally tropical climate.